False Allegations of Child Sexual Abuse

 False Accusations of Sexual Abuse Involving a Minor

-For example, you've been going through a long, drawn-out child custody battle with your spouse.
-One day, out of the blue, a detective shows up at your office.
-"Sir, we want to ask you a few questions about your daughter."
-Then the horror begins—the detective speaks the unspeakable—your young daughter has allegedly told your ex-wife that you've been touching her on her privates.
-With little more than a brief interview of your daughter and your ex wife you could be charged with a Class A sex offense with the potential of life in prison.
+For example, you have been going through a long, drawn-out child custody battle with your spouse.
+One day, out of the blue, a detective shows up at your office and says “Sir, we want to ask you a few questions about your daughter.”
+Then the horror begins—the detective speaks the unspeakable—your young daughter has allegedly told your ex-wife that you have been touching her on her privates.
+With little more than a brief interview of your daughter and your ex-wife you could be charged with a Class A sex offense with the potential of life in prison.

-Or, you've just moved in with your romantic partner of two years, who has a teenage daughter.
+Or, you have just moved in with your romantic partner of two years, who has a teenage daughter.
 The daughter is out of control, staying out late, partying, using drugs and alcohol, skipping school, dating multiple boyfriends.
 You decide to enforce boundaries with this teenager, there is an argument and she runs away.
-Before you know it, you're getting a phone call from CPS, who's at the school interviewing the teenager about allegations that you forced her to have sexual intercourse with you while her mother was at work.
+Before you know it, you are getting a phone call from CPS, who is at the school interviewing the teenager about allegations that you forced her to have sexual intercourse with you while her mother was at work.

 In our experience, we see two major themes emerge in all cases involving false accusations; dysfunctional families and faulty police investigations.

 Dysfunctional families: Children will sometimes falsely accuse family members of sexual abuse when the family is in crisis or upheaval.
 The parents are getting divorced and fighting for custody.
 An uncle has a serious drug addiction which has siphoned off family resources.
 Mom has started dating a new boyfriend, and her daughter resents him.
 A teenager is acting out at school and is looking for an excuse for her behavior.
 A child gets caught acting out sexually and takes that opportunity to blame someone else.What are Some of the Examples of Family Dysfunction You Have Seen Which Result in False Accusations of Child Sexual Abuse?